Moriah was born January 23, 2008. We knew she was going to be born with a heart defect, and the NICU team was there, ready to intubate her.

 Soon after her open heart surgery at 5 days old, we learned that she had something called CHARGE Syndrome, a rare and medically-complex syndrome.

-From day one, life with Moriah was challenging, scary, and difficult, but it was also incredibly rich, inspiring, and profound.
+From day one, life with Moriah was BOTH challenging, scary, difficult AND incredibly rich, inspiring, profound.

 Moriah had several challenges with eating, breathing, hearing, learning, and physically moving.
 As her mom, I looked past all the cords and tubes coming out of her.
 I looked past all the diagnoses that were being given to me on a daily basis.
 And I looked right into the eyes of my precious daughter, who I loved with my whole heart…the beautiful soul who God blessed me with.

 She was so full of life and love.
-I was smitten…and scared of all the medical needs and unknowns…and clung to God, which is the only thing I knew how to do.
+I was both smitten and scared of all the medical needs and unknowns…and clung to God, which is the only thing I knew how to do.
 I felt God carrying both me and Moriah through all of it.

 After a life-saving open-heart surgery at 10 months old, we navigated living in the hospital for one year, and a sub-acute facility for another year.
 And as Moriah grew stronger, we could see her spunky personality come through.